Lua XML-RPC Services

 -- The Service Description Object used by

--- the JSON-RPC and XML-RPC constructors
+-- the XML-RPC constructors

 local serviceDescription = {